Finding commands in Windows 7 and Office 2007

 One of the advantages of upgrading to Office 2007 is that you can customize the menu bar to include your most frequently used commands.

-The old keyboard shortcuts also work.
+The old keyboard shortcuts also work, though their menu locations moved.
 For example, control - F still works for "Find and Replace" although the menu choice for that is now under sorting and filtering.
+But Control-C and Control-V remain the commands for copy and paste.

 More by this Author